 Clean your room thoroughly, and make sure to vacuum all the crannies and nooks.
 Make the place look brand new.
 The first step to a really good clean is to invest in a good mop to help you deep clean the dirt from your floors as well.
 You should strive to make the room feel brand new before you start organizing it.

-Phase One Of Getting Your Dream Home Office Or Craft Room
+Phase One Of Getting Your Dream Home Office Or Craft Room, Easy Decluttering Tips

 Determining your craft studio clearing strategies

-Decluttering Tip #1 Give away craft supplies you don’t need
+Decluttering Tips #1 Give away craft supplies you don’t need

 Decluttering means it is time to let go and move on.
 When you get rid of unwanted supplies, the guilt goes away too.
 You can easily donate your unwanted craft supplies to different people or organizations.